lmc2179/lmc2179.github.io/drafts/pdp.md

 Oh no

-If we are working with linearity assumptions, this is where we stop - we include the above plot in our report, with an asterisk that the relationship isn't exactly linear
+If we are working with linearity assumptions, this is where we stop - we include the above plot in our report, with an asterisk that the relationship isn't exactly linear but we have a linear approximation to it

 We might expand our model to consider nonlinear and interaction terms, fair enough